Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Introduction

-The pressure gradient in QGP can be anisotropic and the degree of anisotropy depends on the value of the impact parameter of the collisions.
-An anisotropic interacting system of quarks and gluons created after the collisions will develop a pressure gradient of different magnitude along different directions.
+The pressure gradient in QGP can be anisotropic and the degree of anisotropy depends on the value of impact parameter of the collisions.
+An anisotropic interacting system of quarks and gluons created after the collisions will develop a pressure gradient of different magnitudes along different directions.
 This anisotropic pressure gradient will result in different expansion rate which in turn will induce anisotropy in momentum distribution of the hadrons originating from the system on hadronization.
-Therefore, the momentum anisotropy produced due to the initial spatial anisotropy could be interpreted as a linear for small initial spatial anisotropy.
+For the small initial spatial anisotropy, the produced momentum anisotropy could be interpreted as linear response to the initial spatial anisotropy.
 However, nonlinear effects will be crucial if the anisotropy in initial geometry is large due to collisions at large impact parameter.
-Moreover, quarks and gluons produced in the early stage of collision with high momenta do not equilibrate but propagate as jets through the thermal medium formed due the rescattering of the low momentum quarks and gluons.
-These jets while propagating deposit energy in the medium~\cite{Shuryaknlw,Betz}.
-If the magnitude of the energy density resulting from the jet-medium interaction is comparable to the energy density of the medium then the effects of jet propagation will be treated as nonlinear.
-On the other hand smaller value of the deposited energy density allows the study of the jet-medium interaction within the domain of linear response.
-The propagation of linear perturbations in QGP has been studied extensively by several authors~\cite{Shuryak1,Shuryak2,Sarwar:2015mma,Rafiei:2016zxk,hasan1,hasan2,kunihiro,fluidity}.
-However, the nonlinear aspects of the perturbations have been studied only by a few authors~\cite{Raha1,Raha2,Raha3,Raha4, Fogaca1, Fogaca2,Sarwar1}.
-In Refs.~\cite{Raha1,Raha2} the background medium is considered as an ideal fluid and found a solitonic behavior of the perturbations.
-Fogaca et al in Refs~\cite{Fogaca1, Fogaca2} went further and introduced the shear viscous effects in the medium and considered the perturbations up to second order.
-They too found the solitonic behaviour of the perturbations.
-In these previous studies, the local equilibrium is treated within the scope of Gibbs-Boltzmann (GB) extensive distribution.
-However, particle spectra from small systems formed in $p-p$ collision are found to be well described by non-extensive equilibrium distribution suggested by Tsallis~\cite{Tsallis,Tsallisbook,TsCMS,TsALICE,Biro09,Cleymans13,mcdprd, TsallisTaylor,tsallisraa,Grigoryan17,bcmmp,abcp}.
-In fact the description of data is better~\cite{Wong,Azami,TB,Cleymans,Zheng} with Tsallis distribution than the GB distribution.
+Moreover, quarks and gluons produced in the early stage of collision with high momenta, do not equilibrate but propagate as jets through the thermal medium created due to the rescattering of the low momentum quarks and gluons.
+These jets, while propagating, deposit energy in the medium~\cite{Shuryak:2009cy,Betz:2009jw}.
+If the magnitude of the energy density resulting from the jet-medium interaction is comparable to the energy density of the medium, then the effects of jet propagation on the medium needs to be treated as nonlinear.
+On the other hand, smaller value of the deposited energy density allows the study of the jet-medium interaction within the domain of linear response theory.
+The propagation of linear perturbations in QGP has been studied extensively by several authors~\cite{ Staig:2010pn,Staig:2011wj,Sarwar:2015mma,Rafiei:2016zxk,Hasanujjaman:2020zmn,Hasanujjaman:2020zex,Minami:2009hn,Rahaman:2017ezf}.
+However, the nonlinear aspects of the perturbations in QGP have been studied only by a few authors~\cite{Raha:1983pr,Fowler:1982ygc,Raha:1982ex,Hefter:1984pu, Fogaca:2009wf,Fogaca:2014gwa,Sarwar:2020oux}.
+In Refs.~\cite{Raha:1983pr,Fowler:1982ygc} the authors have considered the background medium to be an ideal fluid and found that the nature of perturbations is solitonic.
+Fogaca \emph {et. al.} in Refs.~\cite{Fogaca:2009wf,Fogaca:2014gwa} went further and introduced the shear viscous effects in the medium and considered the perturbations up to second order.
+They too, found the solitonic nature of the perturbations.
+In these studies, the local equilibrium is treated within the scope of Gibbs-Boltzmann (GB) extensive distribution.
+However, particle spectra from small systems produced in $p+p$ collision are found to be well described by non-extensive equilibrium distribution suggested by Tsallis~\cite{Tsallis:1987eu,Tsallisbook,CMS:2010tjh,ALICE:2017xrp,Biro:2008hz,Cleymans:2013rfq,Marques:2015mwa, Bhattacharyya:2015hya,Tripathy:2016hlg,Grigoryan:2017gcg,Bhattacharyya:2017hdc,Azmi:2019irb}.
+In fact, the data is better reproduced~\cite{Wong:2015mba,Azmi:2015xqa,Bhattacharyya:2017hdc, Cleymans:2012ya,Zheng:2015mhz} with Tsallis distribution than the GB distribution.